 In order to be considered the need of EIA for investment proposal a written request shall be submitted by the initiator with attached information for assessing the need for EIA, incl. about the public interest to the investment proposal.
 In order to clarify the public interest, the competent authority shall: provide public access to the information by posting a notice on its website and otherwise for at least 14 days for access to the information and for the expression of opinions by interested parties; provides a copy of the request and the information on electronic media to the respective municipality/region/mayoralties.
 Within 3 days after receiving the information, the respective municipality/region/mayoralty: provides public access to the information for at least 14 days by placing a notice on its website (if any) and in a publicly accessible place for access to the information and for expression of opinions by interested parties; within 3 days after the expiration of the term sends to the respective competent authority the results of the public access, incl. in the manner of its provision according to a template.
-For the clarification of the public interest, the initiator and the relevant municipality/district/mayorality shall provide public access to information about the proposal for at least 14 days, by publishing a message on its website (if such is available) and on publicly accessible location for access to information and expression of opinions from stakeholders.
-Within three days after the deadline, the results of the public access, including in the way of providing it (mandatory template is used) shall be sent to the relevant competent authority (MoEW/RIEW).
+The competent authority (MoEW/RIEW) shall make available to the public any information relevant to assessing the need to carry out an EIA, other than that already disclosed, by publishing it on its website within 7 days after it has become known to it.

 The information should include: